tzeweiwee/ads-checkout-react/README.md

 ## Tech Used
 ReactJS, HTML, CSS, JSX <br>
-> :sweat_smile: Still very much a beginner at using React, this is my first project with React.
+> :sweat_smile: This is my first project with React.
 Used this project to learn more about React.

 ## Installation
 ```